 Ultimately, the cool blonde vs. ash blonde question is quite a tricky one, largely because ash blonde is just a subcategory of cool blonde.
 Cool blonde describes any shade of blonde hair with cooler undertones, especially blue and violet.

-Ash blonde is a more specific shade of steely blonde with violet undertones, and it works well with people with pink or purple undertones in their skin.
+Ash blonde is a more specific shade of steely blonde with violet undertones, and it works well with people with pink or blue undertones in their skin.

 Related Topics